 Mother Nature happens whether you’re ready or not

-I know I've mentioned this before, but one of my biggest fears about traveling in a RV is weather.
+I know I’ve mentioned this before, but one of my biggest fears about traveling in an RV is the weather.
 I used to enjoy a good storm until I moved to Georgia where the lighting is intense and you can feel the cracking of the thunder below your feet.
 Eric loves it, but I get anxiety.
-It probably doesn't help that during one of the first storms we experienced in Georgia, a huge tree branch fell on my Jeep while I was stopped at a light or that our neighborhood would be filled with fallen trees after a night of windy thunderstorms.
+It probably doesn’t help that during one of the first storms we experienced in Georgia, a huge tree branch fell on my Jeep while I was stopped at a light or that our neighborhood would be filled with fallen trees after a night of windy thunderstorms.

 I know I need to get over this but we’ve already had a few thunderstorms roll through while we’ve been parked here in Wisconsin.
 The good news is they haven’t scared me nearly as much as those in Georgia.
 We do keep an eye on the weather so if anything too terrible looks like it’s going to come through, at least we have the option to drive away 🙂